teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 ### Now

-Before I write a line of code, I make a series [C4 Domain Diagrams](https://c4model.com/) so I have a clear idea of the domain.
+Before I write a line of code, I make a series [C4 Domain Diagrams](https://c4model.com/) so I hav a clear idea of the domain.
 Domain design helps me construct loosely coupled, highly-cohesive objects.
 I am still experimenting with different design patterns, but I tend to start with a layered architecture and go from there.
 If I refactored Spheri, there would be presentation, business, service, and persistence layers.
-The [dependency-injector](https://python-dependency-injector.ets-labs.org/) library helps me enforce the separation of concerns and "value composition over inheritance".
+The [dependency-injector](https://python-dependency-injector.ets-labs.org/) library helps me enforce the separation of concerns and compose behavior instead of relying on inheritance.

 The tree for my new CLI project looks like this: